Heads of Terms, Heads of Agreement, Letters of Intent: they all refer to and mean the same sort of thing.

 You won't waste your time, risk the relationship and the embarrassment having to go back to your counterpart at a later date after commercial agreement has been reached

 You can save significant legal costs later by addressing potential problems and gaps early on.
+Some times, a framework agreement may be more appropriate for setting up your contracts.

 For specialist legal advice on contracts, call us on +44 20 7036 9282 or email us now at email@example.com.